chark/scriptable-events/Packages/com.chark.scriptable-events/Documentation~/README.md

   <img width="70%" src="scriptable-event-script-creator-result.png"/>
 </p>

-Using the custom event asset is the same as working with scripts with arguments and simple events.

 ## Manually Subscribing to Events
-It is recommended to use pre-defined and custom listener components to subscribe to events.
+It is recommended to use pre-defined and custom listener components to subscribe to events via the Editor.
 However, when traceability is important, subscribing to events manually via non-listener components is preferable.

-There are two approaches that can be used to subscribe to an event, the first one is implementing `IScriptableEventListener<TArg>` and calling `AddListener(this)` (don't forget to call `RemoveListener(this)` at some point to avoid memory leaks):
+There are two approaches that can be used to subscribe to an event manually, the first one is implementing `IScriptableEventListener<TArg>` and calling `AddListener(this)` (don't forget to call `RemoveListener(this)` to avoid memory leaks):
 ```cs
 public class CustomEventListener : MonoBehaviour, IScriptableEventListener<float>
 {